MHA-FinalProject/AquaGuardian/PROJECT_OVERVIEW.md

 ### Introduction

-The **Multi-Target Optimization** feature generates optimized game parameters for a range of difficulty levels (10%-90% target oxygen) in a single analysis.
+The **Multi-Target Optimization** generates optimized game parameters for a range of difficulty levels (10%-90% target oxygen) in a single analysis.
 This creates a lookup table of parameters for different difficulty levels, allowing quick adaptation to patient needs.

 ### How It Works